Significant success in TB treatment, entire country receives daily regimen

 Features of daily regimen are:

-o The dose of drugs are according to body weight (previously it was same dose for all adults) .
+o The drugs will be now taken daily (as against only 3 times weekly previously)o The dose of drugs are according to body weight (previously it was same dose for all adults) .
 It means that the patients will get appropriate dosages as per body weight.

 o Fixed Dose Combination (FDC) tablets will be used which will reduce pill burden (as against separate 7 tablets previously)